burger

 You can also create a rule directly from the received email:

-2. Open the message from the sender concerned.
+2. Open the message from the sender in question.

-3. Click on the action menu â‹® in the top right corner of the open message.
+3. Click on the action menu â‹® at the top right of the open message.

-4. Choose Create a rule to open the creation assistant which will be pre-filled with the elements of the message:
+4. Choose Create a rule to open the creation assistant that will be pre-filled with the elements of the message:

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).